MonikerTechnology/ledwall/README.md

 ![alt text](v2/supporting_files/ledwall.gif "ledwall in action")

-This project is no longer under development.
-I no longer have a place to hang the LED board.
+This project is under a major redevelopment.
+I no longer have a space for the LED board so I am donating it to a friend.
+The main goals for this version are to streamline and simplify.
+The main interface for changing patterns and settings will be the http server.
+Decisions need to be made regarding how this device can be controlled and maintained from a non-technical person.
+Physical controls are being considered.

+## Goals for v3
+- [ ] Simplify
+- [ ]

 ## Goals for v2.0
 - [x] Python3